University of California – Irvine Nursing Program Reviews

 Ph.D.
 Degree in Nursing Science

 The University of California Irvine (UCI) School of Nursing was established in 2007 to provide academic and professional education in the field of nursing.
-It prepares the graduates for clinical and advance practice roles and it also equips them for administrative, educational and research positions throughout the healthcare delivery system including the faculty positions in various academic institutions.
-The University of California Irvine promotes excellent nursing science research sub specialties as well as in its related areas of interest.
-The institution has been committed to rigorous academics, leadership and character development, and cutting-edge research which enables the campus to be a driving force of innovation and discovery.
+It prepares graduates for clinical and advance practice roles and equips them for administrative, educational and research positions throughout the healthcare delivery system, including the faculty positions in various academic institutions.
+The University of California Irvine promotes excellent nursing science research sub-specialties as well as related areas of interest.
+The institution has been committed to rigorous academics, leadership and character development, and cutting-edge research that enables the campus to be a driving force of innovation and discovery.

 The University of California Irvine (UCI) has gained full accreditation from the Senior Commission of the Western Association of Schools and Colleges.
-The bachelor and master’s degree programs of the School of Nursing are accredited by the Commission on Collegiate Nursing Education and approved by the California Board of Registered Nurses.
-This allows the graduates to take the National Council for Licensure Examination for Registered Nurses (NCLEX-RN).
+The Bachelor’s and Master’s degree programs of the School of Nursing are accredited by the Commission on Collegiate Nursing Education and approved by the California Board of Registered Nurses.
+This allows graduates to take the National Council for Licensure Examination for Registered Nurses (NCLEX-RN).

-The School of Nursing at the University of California made the number three spot on the U.S. News & World Report rankings as of 2016.
-This institution of higher learning is considered to be at the forefront of education when it comes to its nursing students.
+The School of Nursing at the University of California made the number three spot on the U.S. News & World Report rankings in 2016.
+This institution of higher learning is considered to be at the forefront of education when it comes to nursing.
 The school has recently tripled the funding it puts towards research.
-It has also increased its support for scholarships in order to do everything possible to meet the huge demand that exists for qualified nurses, health policy leaders and faculty members.
+It has also increased its support for scholarships to do everything possible to meet the huge demand that exists for qualified nurses, health policy leaders and faculty members.

 The University of California offers programs at the undergraduate and graduate levels.
-It is particularly known for having one of the most well reputed undergraduate nursing programs in the country because of the large selection of specialties it makes available as well as the vast diversity of its many programs.
+It is known to have one of the most reputed undergraduate nursing programs in the country because of the large selection of specialties available as well as the vast diversity of the many programs.

-The School of Nursing offers a variety of academic and educational programs to its prospective students as well as scholars of the school.
+The School of Nursing offers a variety of academic and educational programs to prospective students and scholars of the school.
 The Master of Science (M.S.)
-Program is geared towards experienced RNs who already have their bachelor’s degree but who are looking for advanced practice in other areas.
-The ADN to Masters Pathway Program is for RNs who have an associate’s degree but not a bachelor’s degree.
+Program is geared towards experienced RNs who already have their Bachelor’s degree and are looking for advanced practice in other areas.
+The ADN to Master’s Pathway Program is for RNs who have an Associate’s degree but not a bachelor’s.
 If you wish to meet the qualifications for entry into the M.S.
-Program then this program is for you.
+Program, this program is for you.

-The University of California also offers Post-Masters, Post-Doctoral and Special Studies that are suitable for those students who are not looking for a degree-oriented curriculum.
-When it comes to nursing programs there are plenty to choose from at this post secondary institution.
+The University of California offers Post-Masters, Post-Doctoral and special studies suitable for students not looking for a degree-oriented curriculum.
+When it comes to nursing programs, there are plenty to choose from at this post secondary institution.

 Diversity is very important at the California School of Nursing.
-Students come from diverse backgrounds and are prepped to become tomorrow’s national and international leaders in many different areas.
-These areas include clinical practice, education, research, administration, and policy.
+Students come from a variety of backgrounds and are prepped to become tomorrow’s national and international leaders in many different areas.
+These include clinical practice, education, research, administration, and policy.

 Bachelor of Science in Nursing Program

-The Bachelor of Science in Nursing of UCI offers the students an opportunity to start a career in the healthcare field with an education that is built on the theory and clinical practice.
-Completion of the program allows graduates to earn a baccalaureate degree in nursing which is a key asset for nurses who provide quality care to a diverse group of patients.
-Nurse professionals are part of the interdisciplinary teams who work with individuals of all ages, lifestyles, and cultural backgrounds to help them reach optimal wellness.
-Graduates of the course will be prepared to serve as a generalist in nursing practice who collaborate with other members of the healthcare team in clinics, hospitals, as well as in community health settings.
+The Bachelor of Science in Nursing at UCI offers students an opportunity to start a career in the healthcare field with an education built on theory and clinical practice.
+Completion of the program allows graduates to earn a Baccalaureate degree in nursing which is a key asset for nurses who want to provide quality care to a diverse group of patients.
+Nurse professionals are part of interdisciplinary teams who work with individuals of all ages, lifestyles, and cultural backgrounds to help them reach optimal wellness.
+Graduates will be prepared to serve as generalists in nursing practice who collaborate with other members of a healthcare team in clinics, hospitals, as well as in community health settings.

-The Bachelor of Science in Nursing program also prepares the students for a successful career in academics.
-Graduates are poised to obtain advanced degrees which allow them to significantly contribute in the healthcare field through research.
-The undergraduate curriculum is created and designed to provide research-based clinical practice and theory that emphasizes on human caring, critical thinking, and clinical expertise.
-In fact, the integration of nursing science curriculum with other related disciplines like biomedical, pharmaceutical, medical, behavioral, biological, and social sciences prepares the students in addressing the healthcare needs and working as leaders in the healthcare and academic settings.
+The Bachelor of Science in Nursing program prepares students for a successful career in academics.
+Graduates are poised to obtain advanced degrees that will allow them to significantly contribute to the healthcare field through research.
+The undergraduate curriculum has been created and designed to provide research-based clinical practice and theory with an emphasis on human caring, critical thinking, and clinical expertise.
+In fact, the integration of the nursing science curriculum with other related disciplines like biomedical, pharmaceutical, medical, behavioral, biological, and social sciences prepares students to address healthcare needs and work as leaders in healthcare and academic settings.

-The Bachelor of Science in Nursing is a four-year program that requires a completion of basic sciences for two years and upper-level nursing sciences coursework in the junior and senior years.
+The Bachelor of Science in Nursing is a four-year program that requires the completion of basic sciences for two years and upper-level nursing sciences coursework in the junior and senior years.
 Students who completed the program will receive a Bachelor’s degree and will be prepared to take the National Council Licensure Examination for Registered Nurses.
-These individuals have to refer to the Board of Registered Nursing to know the licensing eligibility in the state of California.
+These individuals must refer to the Board of Registered Nursing to know their licensing eligibility in the state of California.

-Freshman applicants who want to enter into the BSN program at the University of California Irvine must be admitted first to the university.
-They have to complete two years of high school laboratory science in areas of biology and chemistry with a grade of C or higher, and a proof of volunteer experience, leadership activities, awards or honors and an essay.
-Students with high-grade point average (GPA) scores on the ACT or SAT examinations will be prioritized.
+Freshman applicants who want to enter the BSN program at the University of California Irvine must first be admitted to the university.
+They have to complete two years of high school laboratory science in the areas of biology and chemistry with a grade of C or higher, and have proof of volunteer experience, leadership activities, awards or honors and an essay.
+Students with high-grade point average (GPA) scores on the ACT or SAT examinations will have priority.